wojtkowiak/meteor-custom-protocol/README.md

 In many cases when you want to send some volatile data, Meteor's normal way of sending data through either publications or methods might seem like an overkill.
 Imagine for example a chat in which you do not want to store the history.
 It would be nice if you could just send and receive some data on both server and client without using local collections or methods.
 Other packages like *streamy* or *meteor-streams* are already giving you nice API for that, but inside they are still passing data using Meteor's API.
 That of course is not a problem until performance and flexibility matters.
-This package was made to not only give you direct access to the socket but also to give some basic way to structure and define you data flow.
+This package was made to not only give you direct access to the socket but also to give some basic way to structure and define your data flow.
 What is most important you can encode your data however you want, there is no need to use Json.
 To send the data directly on the default Meteor connection this package uses the [meteor-direct-stream-access](https://github.com/wojtkowiak/meteor-direct-stream-access) which also ensures that any custom message will not interfere with Meteor's DDP protocol.

 ### Installation